[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 If Lee on occasion seemed "slow" to his restless and nervous subordinates, it was because some unvoiced doubt as to the enemy's plan or his own best position still vexed his mind.
 For when his military judgment was convinced, he begrudged every lost hour.
 Herein was displayed the fourth quality that distinguished his strategy, namely, the precision of his troop movements, the precision, let it be emphasized, and not the speed nor always the promptness of the march.
 The army as a whole, under Lee's direction, could never cover as much ground in a given time as the Second Corps under Jackson or under Ewell.
 It was very rarely that the whole force completed, under pressure, what "Old Jack" would have regarded as an average day's march.
 Usually Lee had to ride with Longstreet to accomplish even as much as was credited to the slow-moving commander of the First Corps.
 Lee, however, could calculate with surprising accuracy the hours that would be required to bring his troops to a given position.
 This was true, also, of the various units in a converging movement unless the units were Longstreet's and were not operating under Lee's own eye.
 After the Seven Days' campaign had acquainted p174 him with his men and their leaders, Lee made only three serious mistakes in logistics.
 One of these was in the time required to occupy Harpers Ferry and to reconcentrate the army at Sharpsburg.
 The next was in calculating when the First Corps would arrive at Gettysburg, and the third was in estimating the hour at which that same corps would overtake A. P. Hill in the Wilderness.
 In two of these three instances, Lee based his advance on Longstreet's assurances, which were not fulfilled.
 Against these three cases of the failure of Lee's logistics are to be set his transfer of the Army of Northern Virginia to meet Pope; the movement down the Rappahannock to confront Burnside at Fredericksburg; the quick and sure detachment of Anderson and then of Jackson at Chancellorsville; the convergence of Hill's and of Ewell's corps at Gettysburg; the march from the Wilderness to Spotsylvania; the shift to the North Anna, and thence to the Totopotomoy and to Cold Harbor, and the careful balancing of force north and south of the James during the operations against Petersburg — the list is almost that of his battles.
 Had his mastery of this difficult branch of the art of war been his only claim to distinction as a soldier, it would of itself justify the closest scrutiny of his campaigns by those who would excel in strategy.

 His patient synthesis of military intelligence, his understanding employment of the offensive, his sense of position and his logistics were supplemented in the making of his strategy by his audacity.
 Superficial critics, puzzled by his success and unwilling to examine the reasons for it, have sometimes assumed that he frequently defied the rules of war, yet rarely sustained disaster in doing so because he was confronted by mediocrity.
 Without raising the disputable question of the capacity of certain of his opponents, it may be said that respect for the strength of his adversaries, rather than contempt for their abilities, made him daring.
 Necessity, not choice, explains this quality.
 More than once, in these pages, certain of his movements have been explained with the statement that a desperate cause demanded desperate risks.
 That might well be written on the title-page of his military biography, for nothing more surely explains Lee, the commander.
 Yet if "daring" is an adjective that has to be applied to him again and again, "reckless" is not.
 Always in his strategy, daring was measured p175 in terms of probable success, measured coldly, measured carefully.
 If the reward did not seem worth the risk, nothing could move him — except the knowledge that he had no alternative.
 In detaching Jackson for the march against Pope's communications, and in dividing his forces at Chancellorsville, examination of the circumstances will show that daring was prudence.
-In ordering Indicates a West Point graduate and gives his Class.Pickett's charge at Gettysburg, he felt that he had a fair chance of success if he attacked, and ran worse risks if he did not.
+In ordering Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Pickett's charge at Gettysburg, he felt that he had a fair chance of success if he attacked, and ran worse risks if he did not.
 The same thing may be said of the assault on Fort Stedman.
 From the Seven Days to Gettysburg, his daring increased, to be sure, as well it might, with his army performing every task he set before it; but the period after Gettysburg affords proof, almost incontrovertible, that he never permitted his daring to become recklessness.
 Throughout the spring and early summer of 1864, he felt, as he said on the North Anna, that he must "strike a blow"; but each time, save on May 5‑6, his judgment vetoed what his impulse prompted.

 These five qualities, then, gave eminence to his strategy — his interpretation of military intelligence, his wise devotion to the offensive, his careful choice of position, the exactness of his logistics, and his well-considered daring.
 Midway between strategy and tactics stood four other qualities of leadership that no student of war can disdain.
 The first was his sharpened sense of the power of resistance and of attack of a given body of men; the second was his ability to effect adequate concentration at the point of attack, even when his force was inferior; the third was his careful choice of commanders and of troops for specific duties; the fourth was his employment of field fortification.